dragosprju/sysinfo/README.md

 # Overview
 *sysinfo* is an application designed to real-time system information to another computer over the network and display it on another system.
 It composed of two Python 2.7 applications with GUI.
-The project was made for a practical interview and tries to employ many programming techniques: multi-threading, networking, interface design, unit testing.
+The project was made for a practical interview and employs many programming techniques: multi-threading, networking, interface design, unit testing.

 ![Sysinfo](screenshots/Capture2.PNG)
 ![Sysinfoc](screenshots/Capture.PNG)